 In an emergency situation, outside of normal working hours, please phone any of our surgeries.
 You will hear a recorded message that will give you the number to call to contact the on-call team.

-On a week day between 6.30 pm and 9pm you will be directed to one of the Crossways veterinary team for advice and guidance.
-After 9pm and through to 8.30am the following morning, you will be directed to contact the Worthing Emergency Vets team at Grove Lodge.
+On a weekday after 6.30pm and through to 8.30am the following morning, you will be directed to contact the Worthing Emergency Vets team at Grove Lodge.

 Crossways branches are open for you to ring directly between 8.30am and 6.30pm during the week and between 8.30am and 12pm on Saturdays.

-On Saturdays between 12 pm and 5pm you will be directed to one of the Crossways veterinary team for advice and guidance.
-After 5pm and through to 8.30am on Monday morning, you will be directed to contact the Worthing Emergency Vets team at Grove Lodge.
+On Saturdays after 12pm (midday) and through to 8.30am on Monday morning, you will be directed to contact the Worthing Emergency Vets team at Grove Lodge.

 On Bank Holidays from 8.30am to 8.30am the next working day, you will be directed to contact the Worthing Emergency Vets team at Grove Lodge.